 Full suspension or ‘full-sus’ MTBs, like the above, feature shock absorbers at both the front and rear, which offer varying amounts of suspension ‘travel’ in order to tackle trail bumps and obstacles.

-Hardtail mountain bikes, like the above, forego rear suspension in favour of a rigid frame.
+Hardtail mountain bikes forego rear suspension in favour of a rigid frame.
 They typically use suspension forks at the front end for some bump-swallowing comfort, but others may be fully rigid.

 Both hardtail and full-suss MTBs are available in ‘women-specific’ iterations to reflect the different ergonomic needs of female cyclists, such as greater standover, shorter top tubes and narrower handlebars.

-If you don’t want to read our in-depth guides on mountain bikes, you can go directly to the relevant product pages via the links below:
+If you don’t want to read our in-depth mountain bike buying guide, you can go directly to the relevant product pages via the links below: